How to file Minnesota’s annual report

 7. Enter a current email address for confirmation notices

-8. Pay any required fee by credit card
+9. Pay any required fee by credit card (Visa, MasterCard, Discover, or American Express accepted)

 Paper filing means downloading the form, filling it out, and mailing it with a check to the Secretary of State.
 Walk-in filing at the Saint Paul office during business hours costs the same as online, but you leave with a stamped receipt immediately.

-Online expedited filings are generally returned electronically within 3 to 5 business days.
-In-person submissions are processed while you wait.
-Mailed reports depend on postal delivery and manual entry, so expect longer turnaround times.
+According to the SOS fee schedule, online expedited filings are generally returned electronically within 3 to 5 business days.
+In-person submissions are processed on an expedited basis while you wait.
+Mailed reports depend on postal delivery and manual entry; the SOS does not publish a specific turnaround time for mail filings, so expect longer processing compared to online or in-person options.

 Due dates and deadlines

-Charitable organizations follow a different clock.
-If your charity registers with the Attorney General, the annual report is due on the 15th day of the seventh month after your fiscal year-end (July 15 for calendar-year organizations).
-A four-month extension is available if requested on or before the due date.
+Charitable organizations that solicit contributions follow a different clock.
+If your charity registers with the Attorney General under Minn.
+Stat. § 309.53, the annual report is due on the 15th day of the seventh month after your fiscal year-end (July 15 for calendar-year organizations).
+Charitable trusts under Minn.
+Stat. § 501B.38 face an earlier deadline: the 15th day of the fifth month after the taxable year-end (May 15 for calendar-year trusts).
+A four-month extension is available for charitable organizations if requested on or before the due date; charitable trusts may request an extension if they have obtained a corresponding federal extension (for example, under IRC § 6081); see the Attorney General's charitable trust instructions for details on length and requirements.

 Filing fees